tundish/blathnaid/blathnaid/tale/chapters.rst

 ----------

 In his whole life, Jack had never stood in a line for anything, and the longer he waited the less sure of himself he became.
-Finally, at the barrier, whereupon a sourfaced man in a leather tunic demanded to know what was his business, Jack could only hold up the locket and say, "I carry a message".
-That seemed to suffice; the guard lifted his truncheon and waved him through.
+Finally, at the barrier, a sourfaced man in a leather tunic demanded to know what was his business.

+Jack could only hold up the locket and say, "I carry a message".
+That seemed to suffice; the man lowered his truncheon and waved him through.

 Traffic
 -------